Isabell Werth

-Isabell Werth (born 21 July 1969 in Issum) is a German equestrian and world champion in dressage who competed in the Olympics six times (1992, 1996, 2000, 2008, 2016, 2020) winning twelve medals, seven of them gold.
-She holds the record for the most Olympic medals won by any equestrian athlete.
+Isabell Werth (born 21 July 1969 in Issum) is a German equestrian who has competed in dressage at seven Olympic Games —1992, 1996, 2000, 2008, 2016, 2020, 2024— winning the gold medal in the team event in all seven, and one gold and six silver medals in the individual event.
+She stands alone in having medals from seven Olympics, or across a span of 32 years; her 14 medals are the most for any German or equestrian.
+She also has numerous titles in the World and European Championships and World Cups.

 Career

-Werth rode Gigolo, owned by Uwe Schulten-Baumer, her coach from 1986 until 2001.
+Werth rode Gigolo, owned by Uwe Schulten-Baumer, her coach from 1986 to 2001.
 On Gigolo, she won all her championships between 1992 and 2000, save for the 1999 European Championships in Arnheim, where she rode Anthony FRH.
 In 2006, she started riding Warum Nicht FRH at the international level and with him won the 2007 World Cup in Las Vegas.
 Warum Nicht retired in 2012.
 Werth competed at the Olympic Games with Satchmo, who subsequently retired in November 2011.
 In 2010, Werth started riding El Santo at the international level until the horse was transferred in 2016 to Spanish rider José Antonio Garcia Mena.

 In 2016, Werth secured the ride on Weihegold Old, with whom she won the team gold medal and a silver medal in the Individual Dressage at the Rio Olympics.

-Isabell Werth worked alongside Bates Australia to develop the Isabell Dressage Saddle available in Bates and Wintec.
+In July 2024, she was named to the German dressage team for the Paris Olympic games with Wendy.
+It will be her seventh Olympic games.